sacckey/sacckey.dev/content/posts/implementing-a-game-boy-emulator-in-ruby/index.md

 Since benchmarking will be done repeatedly, I recommend preparing a dedicated program and setting up a system where you can start benchmarking immediately with a command execution.

 ### Profiler
-I used a gem called Stackprof.
+I used the Stackprof gem.

 {{< github-repo-card "https://github.com/tmm1/stackprof" >}}